SCOLIOSIS, complex SPINE & REVISION SURGERY AT OUR

 US 75 / N. Central Expressway service road to

 Forest Lane.
-Stay there and turn left, turn left again to access
+Then stay there and turn left, turn left again to access

 the northbound Central Expressway service road.